 - Melanin: In dark skinned people, skin colour is predominantly determined by the concentration and colouration of the pigment melanin.
-It is produced by cells called melanocytes in the epidermis to prevent DNA damage to other cells.
+It is produced by cells called melanocytes in the epidermis (outer layer of skin) to prevent DNA damage to other cells.

-- Dermis Tissue: In light skinned people with a reduced amount of melanin, the skin colour is determined by the bluish-white connective tissues that lies beneath the dermis.
+- Dermis Tissue: In light skinned people with a reduced amount of melanin, the skin colour is determined by the bluish-white connective tissues that lies beneath the dermis (the thick layer of tissue below the epidermis - skin).
 The amount of blood circulation also plays a part as the redness is easily visible in people with lighter skin tones.

 - Tanning Response: The process of tanning is the production of melanin or darkening of it in response to increased sun exposure - different people react differently to tanning.
 Tanning is important if the current melanin levels can’t keep sufficient UV rays away from the nuclei of cells in the skin.

 - Genes: The skin colour of a child depends on both parents - it is a result of incomplete dominance in genes that determine skin colour.
 This means that instead of being the colour of either one of the parents, the child will be a mix of both.